Green Zone Student Success Initiative

 1. On‑Campus Staff Intensive (Launch Training)

 A certified trainer visits your campus to initiate implementation with a deep, immersive training experience for student‑facing departments.
-The session builds capacity for campus‑wide empathy, self‑regulation, and consistent student engagement responses.
+The session builds capacity for campus‑wide empathy, self‑regulation, and consistent engagement practices.

 What This Includes